tligorio/sample_pages_csci127/gradescope_help.md

 Gradescope doesn't provide useful compilation messages when it fails to execute.
 Here are some things you should check:

 ## Autograder Failures/Error Messages Upon Submission:
 - If "Test compiles" fails, all other tests will fail with a "No such file or directory" message.
 You need to determine why your submission does not compile.
-The best way to debug this is to compile it with g++ on Ubuntu Linux in the lab.
+The best way to debug this is to compile it with g++ on Ubuntu Linux in the lab and check the compiler error messages.

 > The autograder failed to execute correctly.
 Contact your course staff for help in debugging this issue.
 Make sure to include a link to this page so that they can help you most effectively.